This chapter discusses how you configure a session manager. Topics include:

 The foreground task, that is,

-the first client that does not have a &
+the first client that does not have a & at the end of its

 command line, is the last client started by the